robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 class: middle
 # .red[Claim 3]
-The room will have no black cats for the next 12 months
+The room will have .red[no] black cats for the .red[next 12 months]

 --